myhanguyen87/EV-charging-Denison/README.md

 - **Jeremy King**
   - *Director of Sustainability & Campus Improvement, Denison University*

-We are grateful to Denison's Sustainability Department and Business Services for entrusting us with this project and for their valuable feedback that has significantly enhanced the quality of our work.
+We appreciate Denison's Sustainability Department for entrusting us with this project and for their valuable feedback that has significantly enhanced the quality of our work.

 **Professor Alexandre Scarcioffolo:**
 - **Denison University**